-This Annex complements section 2 and provides a detailed summary of the main findings of EIOPA's survey addressed to its NCAs and IRSG to support the review process.
+This Annex complements section 2 of the Final Report and provides a detailed summary of the main findings of EIOPA's survey addressed to its NCAs and IRSG to support the review process.

 1. The current national implementation of minimum amounts of PII cover